Shared ownership mortgages

 How does stamp duty work for shared ownership properties?

 Calculating any potential stamp duty can be complicated, so it’s best to get advice from the solicitor who is dealing with your sale.
-They’ll help you work out the best option based on your circumstances.
-You can find out more information on SDLT for shared ownership properties on the government website.
+You can also find more information on SDLT for shared ownership properties on the government website on GOV.UK.

 How do I sell my shared ownership home?

-If you want to sell your shared ownership home, you won’t get to set the price.
+If you’ve achieved 100% ownership, you can usually sell the property as normal through an estate agent.
+But if ownership is still shared, you won’t get to set the price.
 Instead, the housing association’s property valuer does that.

-You’ll also have to give the housing association a period of time to market the property.
+You’ll also have to give the housing association a certain amount of time to market the property.
 If they don’t manage to sell it during that time, you can put it on the open market.

 When it comes to splitting the proceeds, you’ll each receive a share depending on how much you both own.